 This aligns with a recommendation of a Board task force focusing on Communications that has been working this year (and this specific suggestion was made by Dan Bernstein).

-In Article VI: Standing Committees, “Section 1: Standing Committees,” the existing description of the Advocacy and Outreach Committee was replaced with the following revised description (which better reflects the committee’s current structure and processes):
+In Article VI: Standing Committees, “Section 1: Standing Committees,” the existing description of the Advocacy Committee was replaced with the following revised description (which better reflects the committee’s current structure and processes):

 Committee reports will include a summary of activities, issues to which ISSOTL can contribute constructively, and opportunities to do so.
-The committee will also make suggestions to the Conference and Convenings Committee about signature features of the annual conference that can promote networking and collaboration for advocacy and outreach, and when possible, coordinate at least one conference session focused on some aspect of advocacy and outreach.
+The committee will also make suggestions to the Conference and Convenings Committee about signature features of the annual conference that can promote networking and collaboration for advocacy, and when possible, coordinate at least one conference session focused on some aspect of advocacy.

 In Article VI: Standing Committees, “Section 1: Standing Committees,” the following description of the Students and SoTL Committee was inserted (this committee currently was not previously listed in